frida/frida-website/_i18n/en/_docs/stalker.md

     // Store x19 (currently holding the LR value for this function
     // to return to, the address of the caller written by
-    // gum_exec_ctx_write_prolog) in x20 temporarily.
+    // gum_exec_ctx_write_prolog()) in x20 temporarily.
 We have
     // already pushed x20 so we can use it freely, but we want to
-    // push the apps value of x19 into the context.
+    // push the app's value of x19 into the context.
 This was
     // pushed onto the stack by the code in
-    // gum_exec_ctx_write_prolog so we can restore it from there
+    // gum_exec_ctx_write_prolog() so we can restore it from there
     // before we push it.
     gum_arm64_writer_put_mov_reg_reg (cw,
         ARM64_REG_X20, ARM64_REG_X19);

     // Restore X19 from the value pushed by the prolog before the
-    // call to the elper
+    // call to the helper.
     gum_arm64_writer_put_ldr_reg_reg_offset (cw,
         ARM64_REG_X19, ARM64_REG_SP,
         (6 * 16) + (4 * 32));

-    // Push the apps values of x18 and x19. x18 was unmodified.
+    // Push the app's values of x18 and x19. x18 was unmodified.
 We
     // have corrected x19 above.
     gum_arm64_writer_put_push_reg_reg (cw,
         ARM64_REG_X18, ARM64_REG_X19);